bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 pred <- prediction(prob$`1`, as.factor(Dpred$Class))
 ```

 To evaluate how well the algorithm has done, we can calculate a variety of summary statistics.
 For example the number of true positives, true negatives, false positive and false negatives.
-A useful summary is to plot the ROC curve (false positive rate versus true positive rate) and calculate the area under that curve.
+A useful summary is to plot the ROC curve (false positive rate versus true positive rate) and calculate the area under the curve.
 For a perfect algorithm, the area under this curve (AUC) will be equal to $1$, whereas random assignment would give an area of $0.5$.
 In the example below, we will calculate the AUC for a logistic regression model:

 ```r